-Article 13G - Dynamics of Structures
+Article 16G - Dynamics of Structures

 - 1. The examination programme for students who have opted for the annotation Dynamics of Structures must at least include the following: - a.
-The following subjects adding up to 23 credits:
+The following subjects adding up to a minimum of 20 credits:

 code course ECs

 CIE4140 Dynamics of Structures 4

 CIE4260 Measurement and Analysis of Vibrations 4

-CIE5145 Random Vibrations 3
+CIE5145 Random Vibrations 4

 CIE5260 Structural Response to Earthquakes 4

 CIE5340-18 Soil Dynamics 4

 OE44055 Load Identification and Monitoring of Structures 4